jeesap/sre-proj2/project/dr_template.md

 **VPC:**

-Virtual Private Cloud (Amazon VPC) is created to launch AWS resources into it, subnets public and private created in each availability zone of each region.
+Virtual Private Cloud (Amazon VPC) is created to launch AWS resources into it.
+There is one VPC for Primary zone and another zone in DR Zone.

 **RDS cluster:**